-4.4.4.4 Maintenance and development of the information system emphasis is put on maintaining a high level of safety at all levels as well as the development of human resources who can support the processes of maintenance and development in the required manner of quality.
+In order to ensure the proper maintenance and management of the information system development, Bank continuously improves the quality of support to the existing application systems as well as to the supportive infrastructure systems.
+Special emphasis is put on maintaining a high level of safety at all levels as well as the development of human resources who can support the processes of maintenance and development in the required manner of quality.